Covid 19 coronavirus: Police catch 677 people breaching lockdown across nation

 Two more Covid-19 related deaths announced today brought the total death toll to four.

-Director of Public Health Caroline McElnay reported 29 new cases today and said 422 people with Covid-19 in New Zealand have now recovered.
+Director of public health Caroline McElnay reported 29 new cases today and said 422 people with Covid-19 in New Zealand have now recovered.

 Fifteen people are in hospital - five are in intensive care units and one patient in Dunedin is in a critical condition.

-Both of the latest two people to die of Covid-19 were elderly, had underlying health conditions and could be linked to existing clusters.
+The latest two people to die of Covid-19 were elderly, had underlying health conditions and could be linked to existing clusters.

-One was a man in his 80s who passed away at Wellington Public Hospital yesterday.
-He first became unwell on March 26 and was admitted to hospital two days later.
+One was a man in his 80s who died at Wellington Public Hospital yesterday.
+He became unwell on March 26 and was admitted to hospital two days later.

 The second was a man in his 70s who died in Burwood Hospital, Christchurch, after being among the group transferred from the Rosewood Rest Home.